poier/PreView/README.md

-This site is intended to provide code and additional material along with our CVPR 2018 paper
+This site is intended to provide code and additional material along with our paper about

 <h2><center>Learning Pose Specific Representations by Predicting Different Views</center></h2>